-A live or online event is an enticing way to generate new leads.
+A live or online event is an enticing way to achieve B2B lead generation results, but it works great for B2C too.
 Watching a live person speak is much more interesting to people than reading, so make sure to mix up your content marketing strategy to include some live events!

 Instead of using Facebook’s basic Events application, a signup form allows you to collect email and other contact information when people RSVP for the event (the Event application does not allow you to collect emails when people RSVP).
 Just like with the email-gated content and contests, it’s easy to house the registration form inside of a Tab on your Facebook Page.